 But how to make it grown up and hearty?

-This is a very simple recipe – essentially, it’s a mulled apple and orange sangria blended with a heavily spiced apple cider.
-I sweetened it with honey, then tossed in some spiced rum for laughs.
+Essentially, it’s a mulled apple and orange sangria blended with a heavily spiced apple cider.
+It’s sweetened with honey, then mixed with some spiced rum for laughs.

 You can have this sangria from bottle to mug in about thirty minutes, too, which is great if you’re looking for a last-minute party punch to share, or just need to unwind from a rough day at work.